mekanixms/xms/README.md

 Usually filters are executed automatically after Xms executes all directives in client (/app/client) however if needed a filter can be invoked from your code to execute when needed only; for a filter to be invokable it has to have the invokable class and an id set to it.
 See *test/docs.ex.import.3.xml*

-Last but not least, Xms has what I call *parsers* which are very similar with xpath filter but they *executed for all applications* - see parsers.xml in the root directory of Xms; there is also the possibility to define application parsers in /app/parsers however they are rarely used since xpath filter provide the same functionality
+Last but not least Xms has, what I call, *parsers* which are very similar with xpath filter but they *executed for all applications* - see parsers.xml in the root directory of Xms; there is also the possibility to define application parsers in /app/parsers however they are rarely used since xpath filter provide the same functionality

 Like all other cm frameworks, Xms has a router which is to be found in *router.xml*; there are a couple of models but you have all freedom to make your own.